 We invite you to reach out to the Law Offices of Mary E. King.
 Tax matters can be complicated, and thus, it is always helpful to have someone in your corner who understands the tax law and deals with the IRS on a regular basis.
 There are multiple issues you may have concerning the IRS, and having a seasoned tax defense attorney can help.

-So, when it comes to dealing with tax relief and tax litigation, you need to talk to tax defense attorneys in Florida who can help.
+So, when it comes to dealing with tax relief and tax litigation, you need to talk to tax defense attorneys in Sarasota, Florida who can help.
 Mary E. King has spent her career concentrating on tax law and can help you with tax scams in Florida and elsewhere.
 Attorney King has a wealth of information about what types of options would make the most sense for you and your business.

 That helps explain why she’s received an A+ rating from the Florida Better Business Bureau.
 If you have a tax-related issue – no matter how small or how large – setting up an initial consultation with Mary E. King, a tax attorney in Florida, is the first step you should take towards relief.